Kikobeats/js-mythbusters/workflow/scope.md

-# Setup the correct scope for variables
+# Setup the correct scope

 If you declare a global variable but you only use it in a small part of your code, then you are keeping the variable in memory all the time.